MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-setup/includes/03-exercise-set-up-azure-sphere.md

 When the Altair emulator project was released, it targeted version 10 of the Azure Sphere APIs and version 21.07 of the Azure Sphere SDK.
 It's likely that you installed a more recent version of the Azure Sphere SDK.

-Follow these steps to update the configuration files for all high-level Azure Sphere projects in the *Altair8800Emulator* folder.
+Follow these steps to update the configuration files for all high-level Azure Sphere projects in the *Altair8800Emulator* folder:

 1. Open a command prompt.
 1. Go to the *Altair8800Emulator* folder that you cloned to your computer.